Oromo expansion: Early expansions

-The early expansions were characterized by sporadic raids by the Oromo on the frontiers of the Ethiopian kingdom.
+The early expansions were characterized by sporadic raids by Oromo pastoralists on the frontiers of the Ethiopian kingdom.
 After capturing cattle and other booty, the raiding parties would quickly return to their homelands.
 Actual settlement of new territories would not begin until the Gadaa of Meslé.
 Gudifecha adoption tradition also lead to massive diversification within Oromo populations as they expanded during the 16th century.

 Mélbah (1522–1530) and Mudena (1530–1538)

 According to Bahrey, the earliest Oromo expansion occurred under the Oromo luba Melbah, during the time of Emperor Dawit II.
 He states that they invaded the neighbouring Bale, in the southeast, just before the invasions of Ahmad ibn Ibrahim al-Ghazi of Adal in the north.
 These early incursions (Oromo: razzia) were limited, however, as the encroaching groups returned to their homeland near the Shebelle River after each raid.
 Raids continued under Mudena past the Wabi Shebelle, but these groups also returned home shortly.
-The reason for the Oromo's returning after their short conquests is that the Christian and Muslim kingdoms that surrounded Oromo pastoralists were deeply embroiled in wars.
+The reason for the Oromo returning after their short conquests is that the Christian and Muslim kingdoms that surrounded Oromo pastoralists were deeply embroiled in wars.
 Instead of engaging with either kingdom directly, they targeted isolated communities that would go unnoticed and allowed their enemies to destroy each other without Oromo intervention.